LeidenCBC/MGC-BioSB-SingleCellAnalysis2021/session-dimensionalityreduction/Dimensionality_Reduction.md

 implementation](https://arxiv.org/abs/1301.3342).

 Similar to the PCA, Seurat provides a convenient function to run t-SNE called `RunTSNE`.
-We provide the `smartseq2` data object as parameter.
+We provide the `pbmc` data object as parameter.
 By default `RunTSNE` will look for and use the PCA we created above as input, we can also force it with `reduction = "pca"`.
 Again we use `DimPlot` to plot the result, this time using `reduction = "tsne"` to indicate that we want to plot the t-SNE computation.
 We create two